Which brands go and which brands grow during an M&A?

 A merger or acquisition (M&A) is a crucial inflection point for your business and brand—and the evolution of the brand must be as calculated as the business reasons behind the transaction.

-For merging organizations with a portfolio of brands to consider, focused growth requires dedicated, strategic thinking.
-Whether recasting the master brand or building a new portfolio, future success depends on the careful consideration of which brands stay, what the role of each of these brands will be, and which ones are simply subsumed.
+When merging organizations with a portfolio of brands to consider, focused growth requires dedicated, strategic thinking.
+Whether recasting the master brand or building a new portfolio, future success depends on the careful consideration of which brands stay, what the role of each brand will be, and which ones are simply subsumed.

 Obviously, if there are legal reasons that a brand can’t be used, the decision is already made.
 This isn’t always black and white.
-Perhaps use of the brand name is limited to certain geographies, and your market wants to stretch, or maybe aspects of the identity are only valid for a particular time period.
-It’s important to identify the possible legal roadblocks before time, money, and effort are wasted.
+Perhaps use of the brand name is limited to certain geographies, but your market wants to stretch.
+Maybe aspects of the identity are only valid for a particular time period.
+It’s important to identify possible legal roadblocks before time, money and effort are wasted.

-Compare each of the brands in the decision set to determine which ones your customers know the best.
+Compare each of the brands in the decision set and determine which ones your customers know best.
 Visibility isn’t everything, but it’s a significant brand strength measure that can guide discussions around its role going forward.

 Calculate the current standing of the brands in question.
 An up-to-date view of market share by brand, across categories, will give you an idea of which can provide the platform for business growth.

 Knowing where a brand stands is key for planning the business’s future.
 Use primary research and simulation-based projections to determine the amount of share each brand under consideration would achieve in a market, with or without the others.

 Recasting a brand during a merger or acquisition can result in significant costs, which will vary widely case-by-case.
 Knowing what the expenses will be, relative to the potential returns, will provide a business foundation for your decisions.